pratikaher88/vue-speech-to-text/README.md

-# VUE AUDIO SPECCH TO TEXT
+# VUE AUDIO SPEECH TO TEXT

 A simple Component for speech to text.